guydavis/guydavis.github.io/_posts/2017-09-25-lane_detect_video.markdown

 # Improved Codebase
 I am applying the approach by [Naoki Shibuya](https://github.com/naokishibuya/car-finding-lane-lines), which uses [moviepy](https://zulko.github.io/moviepy/) for splitting a video file into sequential images, and then applying the lane detection algorithm.
 This draws red markers over detected lanes in dashcam footage.

-Overall, the [Canny Edge Detection](https://github.com/guydavis/lane-detect/blob/master/lane_detect.py) algorithm worked well once I cropped out the yellow text my dashcam overlays on the footage from the area of interest.
+The [Canny Edge Detection](https://github.com/guydavis/lane-detect/blob/master/lane_detect.py) algorithm worked well once I cropped out the yellow text my dashcam overlays on the footage from the area of interest.
 However, it's not perfect as you see in this sample clip where:

 * I change lanes and the right line detector goes wonky.
 * I pass a turn off and the left lane marker vanishes.